Investors who are interested in opening companies in the Isle of Man can receive specialized assistance from our team of local incorporation experts.

 |We offer complete services throughout the company registration phase, and after the business is registered, as investors may find that they have questions about doing business in the IoM.

 |As soon as you decide to incorporate one of the available business forms or as needed for information about the business climate and investment conditions.

 The Isle of Man is a small island located in the Irish Sea which gives foreign investors access to an independent territory which follows the laws and regulations of Great Britain.
 With strong connections with the UK, the Isle of Man, also known as Mann, offers a great investment environment in industries such as finance, insurance, and online gaming.
 Also, the Isle of Man is the 5th richest territory in the world based on its Gross Domestic Product per capita, according to the World Bank.

-Foreign investors who want to open companies can choose between various structures, that can be presented by our Isle of Man company formation agents.
+Foreign investors who want to open companies can choose between various structures, that are presented by our Isle of Man company formation agents below.

 Types of companies available in the Isle of Man

 Investors who are interested in setting up a company in the Isle of Man can choose between the limited liability company and the partnership, according to the Companies Act.
 However, there are other laws that provide for trusts and foundations which represent important tax planning tools in the Isle of Man.

 One of the most sought types of companies in the Isle of Man is the offshore company which is suitable for various activities and offers many advantages.
 Offshore companies are governed by the International Business Act of 1994.

 Investors can register their chosen type of company themselves or talk to one of our agents who provide corporate incorporation services.